doublesharp/nodemailer-mock/README.md

     response.error.should.be.exactly(err);
   });

-  it('should verify using the real nodemailer transport', async () {
+  /* this will not work with jest as all nodemailers are mocked */ it('should verify using the real nodemailer transport', async () {
     // tell the mock class to pass verify requests to nodemailer nodemailerMock.mock.setMockedVerify(false);